RDFLib/rdflib/docs/developers.md

 ## poetry publish -u __token__ -p pypi-<REDACTED>
 ```

 Once this is done, create a release tag from [GitHub releases](https://github.com/RDFLib/rdflib/releases/new).
 For a release of version 6.3.1 the tag should be `6.3.1` (without a "v" prefix), and the release title should be "RDFLib 6.3.1".
 The release notes for the latest version be added to the release description.
-The artifacts built with `poetry build` should be uploaded to the release as release artifacts.
+The artefacts built with `poetry build` should be uploaded to the release as release artefacts.

 The resulting release will be available at https://github.com/RDFLib/rdflib/releases/tag/6.3.1